Goodhao/automaton/README.md

 Or you can use other ways you like to compile code and run program.

-While program is running,

-Input data as following :
+While program is running, input data as following :
 ``` cpp
 1
 3
 q0 q1 q2
 q0
 1
 q2
 2
 0 1

 0 q0 q1
 1 q0
 #

 1 q2
 #

 #
 ```